Matt Ryan Player Prop Bets for NFL Week 14 | Atlanta vs. Carolina 12/12/2021

 Matchup vs. Carolina

-- In 11 matchups against the Panthers, Ryan averaged 290.7 passing yards per game, 59.2 yards above his over/under for Sunday.
+- Ryan averages 290.7 passing yards per game in 11 matchups against the Panthers, 59.2 more yards than his over/under in Sunday's game.

-- Ryan threw a touchdown pass nine times and multiple TDS six times over six of those matchups against the Panthers.
+- Ryan threw one touchdown pass nine times and multiple TDs six times against the Panthers.

 - Note: Ryan's stats vs. Panthers date back to 2016.

-- The Panthers are allowing 198.3 passing yards per game this season, the NFL's second-ranked pass defense.
+- The Panthers have the NFL's second-ranked pass defense this season, surrendering 198.3 yards per game through the air.

 - The Panthers have allowed 17 touchdowns through the air (1.4 per game).
-They are sixth in the league in that category.
+They are sixth in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Buccaneers, Ryan completed 73.2% of his passes for 297 yards.
+- In last week's matchup with the Buccaneers, Ryan completed 73.2% of his pass attempts for 297 yards.

 Ryan's Atlanta Teammates